sergiosja/AdventOfCode/README.md

 ***tl;dr*** the code will be clunky but I will have fun😄

-I will attach a README with every puzzle to explain my thought process, inspired by my friend [Sarek](https://github.com/sarsko)😁
+I will attach a README with every puzzle to briefly explain my thought process, inspired by my friend [Sarek](https://github.com/sarsko)😁